Culinary & Nutrition Knowledge – Sharing

 In 2014, we offered our first series of hands-on cooking and nutrition workshops tailored specifically to seniors, on easy meals they could make to help prevent or manage diet-related diseases.
 To download the handouts we made for each of these workshops, click the links here for Diabetes, Heart Disease and High Blood Pressure, and Arthritis.
 In 2015, our second series focused on Good Fats and Bad Fats and Amping Up the Flavor without Sugar and Salt.

-Check our calendar for the latest offerings!
+r for the latest offerings!